 What if I write my own release?

 For a small fee, you can use a news distribution sites with which journalists register.
-Ask what sectors the service is strong in and whether it covers just online, or print media distribution as well.
-Examples include ResponseSource (general business and consumer), Source Wire (technology), Journalism website, News4Media, Real Wire and Neon Drum (the last two will provide reports of where the release has been published).
-Setting up a Google Alert for your business name may indicate coverage, but it’s better to subscribe to a press clippings agency — print and online.
-Check out Kantar Media or International Press Cutting Bureau.
+Ask what sectors the service is strong in and whether it covers just online or print media distribution as well.
+Examples include ResponseSource (general business and consumer), Journalism website, Real Wire and Neon Drum (the last two will provide reports of where the release has been published).
+Setting up a Google Alert for your business name may indicate coverage, but it's better to subscribe to a press clippings agency - print and online.
+Check out International Press Cutting Bureau.